freeletics/khonshu/docs/navigation/results.md

 `NavigationResultRequest.Key<Result>` as a parameter.
 An instance of such a `Key` can be obtained from the `key` property of the request object.

-The target screen can then simply call `devliverNavigationResult(route.key, result)` on its own navigator to send the result and afterwards remove itself from the back stack with `navigateBack`.
+The target screen can then simply call `deliverNavigationResult(route.key, result)` on its own navigator to send the result and afterwards remove itself from the back stack with `navigateBack`.

 The logic for a hypothetical `FooScreen` that wants to receive a result from `BarScreen` would look